KaylaS1/classification-challenge/README.md

 * In progress

 ### Conclusions:
-* The accuracy score of the Logistic Regression model was over 92%.
-* The accuracy score of the Random Forest Classifier model is TBD.
-* My final conclusion is TBD.
+* Both models had over 90% accuracy score, indicating that both models performed reasonably well, but the Random Forest model performed better than the Logistic Regression model.
+The Random Forest model achieved an accuracy of 95.65% with testing data and predictions while the Logistic Regression model achieved a score of 92.96%.